Boating accident attorneys in Virginia

 What causes boating accidents?

-Boating accidents can have many contributing factors, such as equipment failure, environmental factors, even the loading of passengers and gear.
-However, how the vessel is operated contributes the most to accidents, injuries, and fatalities by far.
-The following major factors contribute to boating accidents:
+At the end of the day, how the vessel is operated contributes the most to accidents, injuries, and fatalities by far.
+The most dangerous behaviors when boating include:

 - Drug use